What is College Track?

 ● Work approximately 15-22 hours per week, primarily between 1PM-7:30PM Mondays-Thursdays, with the potential for some Friday and Saturday work.

-● Case manage a cohort of students to ensure programmatic goals are met
+● Case manage a cohort of students to achieve academic goals via advising, programming support, instruction, outreach, and data analysis

-● Collect, analyze, and use data to suggest and create program improvements.
-Strong attention to detail
+● Collect, analyze, and use data to suggest and create program improvements

 ● Participate in weekly professional development meetings to discuss student needs and execute focused action items